MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/use-managed-identities-with-scom-mi.md

 - Create a [Secret for the domain account](/azure/key-vault/secrets/quick-create-portal).
 - Assign a Reader role on this key vault to the Managed Service Identity (MSI).
 For more information, see  [Assign a Key Vault access policy](/azure/key-vault/general/assign-access-policy?tabs=azure-portal).

-## Set the Active Directory Admin value in the SQL MI
+## Set the Active Directory Admin value in the SQL Managed Instance

-[Set the Active Directory Admin value](/system-center/scom/create-operations-manager-managed-instance?view=sc-om-2022&tabs=prereqs-portal#set-the-active-directory-admin-value-in-the-sql-mi&preserve-view=true) in the SQL MI.
+[Set the Active Directory Admin value](/system-center/scom/create-operations-manager-managed-instance?view=sc-om-2022&tabs=prereqs-portal#set-the-active-directory-admin-value-in-the-sql-mi&preserve-view=true) in the SQL Managed Instance.